-There are many great camping locations throughout WA but often we overlook certain options when the weather cools.
+There are many great camping locations throughout Western Australia but often we overlook certain options when the weather cools.
 Winter camping for Perth locals usually means heading north to find the warmth and sun and with locations like Exmouth or Coral Bay available, it’s not hard to see why.
 However, the crisp entrance of winter doesn’t mean all your trips require long drives up the coast.

 Having the right setup for the conditions and your desired location is the first step to a great winter camping experience.
 With a little preparation and planning, you can enjoy quieter camp sites and beautiful greenery in the south west even when the temperature starts to dip.